troyat88/Developer-Portfolio/README.md

 ## Required Features:
-About Me, Projects and Contact
+1. About Me, Projects and Contact
-Navigation Bar with links to corresponding sections Hover effect on images in “Projects” section
+2. Navigation Bar with links to corresponding sections
+3. Hover effect on images in “Projects” section
-Images in “Projects” section function as links to deployed projects Site is responsive to changes in screen size
+4. Images in “Projects” section function as links to deployed projects
+5. Site is responsive to changes in screen size

 ## Notes:
-The links to projects will take you to my Github page, since I have not deployed any of the major projects I cannot get the site to display correctly on mobile.
-Something I will be working to fix and solidify as a coding skill
+1. The links to projects will take you to my Github page, since I have not deployed any of the major projects